 Express Entry CRS Calculator

-Legal Disclaimer: This tool is intended solely for general guidance and reference purposes.
+Legal Disclaimer: This Express Entry CRS tool is intended solely for general guidance and reference purposes.
 In the event of any discrepancy between the results of this questionnaire and that provided by the Express Entry electronic system, the results provided by the system shall govern, in accordance with provisions of the Immigration and Refugee Protection Act, the Immigration and Refugee Protection Regulations, and Minister’s Instructions issued under IRPA s.10.3.
-This tool will be updated from time to time in accordance with changes to the Ministerial Instructions governing Express Entry.
+This Express Entry calculator will be updated from time to time in accordance with changes to the Ministerial Instructions governing Express Entry.

 Canada introduced the Express Entry system in 2015.
-The new program facilitates faster processing of applications for various federal economic immigration programs.
+This program facilitates faster processing of applications for various federal economic immigration programs.
 The Federal Skilled Trades, Federal Skilled Worker, and the Canadian Experience Class are the main programs under the Express Entry program and are very competitive.
-Immigration candidates are ranked against each other, and only the individuals who rank high are chosen to become permanent residents in Canada.
+Immigration candidates are ranked against each other, and only the highest-ranking individuals receive an Invitation to Apply (ITA) for permanent residence in Canada.

 The CRS score

 To effectively rank immigration candidates, the government created a merit-based points system that assigns a score to all candidates in the Express Entry pool.
 This point system is known as CRS (Comprehensive Ranking System).
 The score assigned to the candidates is referred to as the CRS score.

 The points a candidate gets from the CRS include a comprehensive set of a maximum of 600 and a set of extra points 600 (maximum).
 Therefore, your total score will be calculated out of 1,200.

 - Common-law partner or spouse factors such as their education level and language skills

 - Skills transferability including work experience and education

 - Canadian work experience, certificates, diplomas, or degrees